rugube/law-backend/README.md

 ## 🏷️ What is Ace Legal Sevices?

 - An Orignal Web Project for Legal Booking Appointment System.
-- Ace Legal Services is an online web services for users and lawyers for formal connects.
+- Gweta Rangu is an online web services for users and lawyers for formal connects.
 - We provide appointment facalities for with 12,000+ Professional Advocates around the World.

 ---